scalableinternetservices/ucsb_website/_slide_src/11_rdbms_scaling.md

 # Sharding in Rails

 Rails does not have built-in support for sharding.
-However, thanks to the opensource community, there exists a great Rails sharding gem Octopus:
+However, thanks to the open-source community, there exists a great Rails sharding gem Octopus:

 [https://github.com/tchandy/octopus](https://github.com/tchandy/octopus)